 The fact remains that child trafficking is illegal in Ghana.
 But the problem isn’t the lack of laws.
 It’s the lack of enforcement which, in IJM’s eyes, pushes us towards chaos.

-“If you have rules in your house that nobody ever enforces then your house will be chaos and the country is the same way… usually, that chaos is pushed down on the poor,” Mr. Walthrop observed, adding that “Ghana has great international law on its books.”
+“If you have rules in your house that nobody ever enforces then your house will be chaos and the country is the same way… usually, that chaos is pushed down on the poor,” Mr. Walthrop observed.
+“Ghana has great international law on its books.”

 Ghana prohibits all forms of trafficking through the 2005 Human Trafficking Act, which prescribes a minimum penalty of five years’ imprisonment for all forms of trafficking.
-There are also some other incredibly detailed systems in the Act against this crime.
+There are also some other incredibly detailed systems in the Act eliminate this crime.
 But like illegal mining over the years, the law has done little to serve as a deterrent.
-As an example of these struggles, the government only reconstituted the Human Trafficking Management Board 2013.
-It had been inactive in the preceding years.

 With the failings in law enforcement, the media looks like the most effective card anti-human trafficking organizations can play.
 And it is not just about splashing a story about a dozen kids being rescued.
 It is about counting the social cost and holding a mirror up to prick the conscience of society and the people who are supposed to ensure order.

-Just like the media did for galamsey, maybe child trafficking can be transformed into a nationwide anathema that prompts more action from a better-resourced task-force.
+Just like the media in Ghana did for illegal mining, maybe child trafficking can be transformed into a nationwide anathema that prompts more action from a better-resourced taskforce.

 “I think the media raising awareness on this problem and building momentum of intolerance makes prosecution easier,” Mr. Walthhrop said.